hashicorp/nomad/website/source/guides/acl.html.markdown

 The reset file can be deleted, but Nomad will not reset the bootstrap until the index is corrected.

 ## Vault Integration
-Hashicorp Vault has a secret backend for generating short-lived Nomad tokens.
+HashiCorp Vault has a secret backend for generating short-lived Nomad tokens.
 As Vault has a number of authentication backends, it could provide a workflow where a user or orchestration system authenticates using an pre-existing identity service (LDAP, Okta, Amazon IAM, etc.) in order to obtain a short-lived Nomad token.

-~> Hashicorp Vault is a standalone product with it's own set of deployment and configuration best practices.
+~> HashiCorp Vault is a standalone product with it's own set of deployment and configuration best practices.
 Please review [Vault's documentation](https://www.vaultproject.io/docs/index.html) before deploying it in production.